 The deductibility depends on federal legislation in place in any given year.
 The Further Consolidated Appropriations Act made it available again in 2020 after it was temporarily repealed by Congress in 2017 after 10 years of cutting some taxpayers a bit of a break.
 It was then extended through tax year 2021.
 The 2020 legislation actually reinstated the deduction retroactively to 2018, so you might still be able to go back and amend previous years’ returns to claim it.
 You generally have three years from the date you filed your original return, or two years from the date you last paid any tax due on the return, whichever is later.

 MIP is payable in one lump sum at closing and it makes up a percentage of your premiums over the course of the loan’s life.
 This effectively acts as two separate premiums.

-The upfront premium is 1.75 percent of the amount you’re borrowing as of 2020.
-The annual fee, typically broken up into 12 payments a year over the lifetime of the mortgage, runs from 0.45 to 1.05 percent of your mortgage balance.
-You can include the upfront payment in your overall loan amount so you don’t have to come up with the cash at closing, but, of course, this, too, will increase your monthly payments.
+The upfront premium is 1.75 percent of the amount you’re borrowing as of tax year 2022.
+The annual fee, typically broken up into 12 payments a year is 0.85 percent of your mortgage balance over the lifetime of the mortgage.
+You can include the upfront payment in your overall loan amount so you don’t have to come up with the cash at closing, but this, too, will increase your monthly payments.

 You can generally cancel your mortgage insurance with conventional lenders when you've built up 20 percent equity in your home, but this isn’t the case with FHA mortgage insurance.
 An exception exists if you make a down payment of at least 10 percent.
 You can sometimes cancel MIP in this case after you’ve dutifully paid on the mortgage for 11 years.